Ali Khamenei: Women's and LGBTQ rights

+Khamenei, like his predecessor Khomeini, stated that women may participate in political, cultural, and social activities and promoted their involvement as intellectuals, scientists, activists, speakers, and contributors to public life.

+Khamenei spoke out against denying women access to education, ethical development, personal choice in marriage, family bonds, or the opportunity to develop talents in fields such as science, politics, and social work calling it "oppression".
+He emphasized that women should be allowed to develop their abilities and awareness according to their capacities and circumstances.

 In July 2007, Khamenei criticized Iranian women's rights activists and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
 He said: "In our country ... some activist women, and some men, have been trying to play with Islamic rules to match international conventions related to women.
 This is wrong."
 Khamenei made these comments two days after Iranian women's rights activist Delaram Ali was sentenced to 34 months of jail and ten lashes by Iran's judiciary.

-Khamenei believes in gender segregation.
-Khamenei also believes that gender equality is a Zionist plot with the purpose to "corrupt the role of women in society".
+Khamenei believed in gender segregation.
+Khamenei also believed that gender equality was a Zionist plot with the purpose to "corrupt the role of women in society".

-Khamenei advocates the Islamic practice of Hijab.
-He believes that hijab is aimed at honoring women.
-To the Western objection to the compulsory hijab in Iran, he responds by pointing out the compulsory unveiling in certain Western countries and obstacles created for veiled Muslim women who want to enter universities.
-He further argues that women in the West have lost their honor by pointing out a perceived high rate of sexual violence in the West as well as the widespread exploitation of female sexual appeal for commercial purposes.
+Khamenei advocated the Islamic practice of hijab, believing that hijab is aimed at honoring women.
+To the Western objections regarding compulsory hijab in Iran, he responded by pointing out the compulsory unveiling in certain Western countries and obstacles created for veiled Muslim women who want to enter universities.
+He further argued that women in the West have lost their honor by pointing out a perceived high rate of sexual violence in the West as well as the widespread exploitation of female sexual appeal for commercial purposes.

-Khamenei believes homosexuality is a "moral deprivation" present in the west.
-Khamenei has supported Khomeini's 1985 fatwa that permitted sex reassignment surgery for gender dysphoria.
+Khamenei believed homosexuality was a "moral deprivation" present in the West, but supported Khomeini's 1985 fatwa permitting sex reassignment surgery for gender dysphoria.

 Personal life

-Family

-Khamenei is married to Mansoureh Khojasteh Bagherzadeh, with whom he has six children; four sons (Mostafa, Mojtaba, Masoud, and Meysam) and two daughters (Boshra and Hoda).
+Khamenei was married to Mansoureh Khojasteh Bagherzadeh, with whom he had six children; four sons (Mostafa, Mojtaba, Masoud, and Meysam) and two daughters (Boshra and Hoda).
 One of his sons, Mojtaba, married a daughter of Gholam-Ali Haddad-Adel.
 His eldest son, Mostafa, is married to a daughter of Azizollah Khoshvaght.
 Another son, Masoud, is married to the daughter of Mohsen Kharazi.
-He has three brothers, including Mohammad Khamenei and Hadi Khamenei.
-One of his four sisters, Badri Khamenei (wife of dissident Ali Tehrani), fled into exile in the 1980s.
+One of his daughters, Boshra, married a son of Mohammad Mohammadi Golpayegani, while his other daughter, Hoda, was married to a son of Mohammad-Bagher Bagheri Kani.
+He had three brothers, including Mohammad Khamenei and Hadi Khamenei.
+One of his four sisters, Badri Khamenei, wife of dissident Ali Tehrani, fled into exile in the 1980s.

-Home

 As Supreme Leader, Khamenei moved to a house in Central Tehran on Palestine Street.
-A compound grew around it that now contains around fifty buildings.
+A compound that grew around it now contains around fifty buildings.
 Around 500 people are employed at this "Beit Rahbari compound" according to The Telegraph, and "many recruited from the military and security services".